morkid/paginate/README.md

     // has reached the end of the page
     "last": bool,

-    // Fist Page is true if the page is 0
+    // First Page is true if the page is 0
-    "fist": bool,
+    "first": bool,

     // Visible
     // total visible items